sienar-cms/sienar/docs/guides/plugin-providers/overriding-ui-components.md

 }
 ```

+> [!NOTE]
-**NOTE**: Sienar configures its default value for `IComponentProvider.DefaultLayout` in the `SienarCmsBlazorPlugin` using the null-coalescing assignment operator (`??=`), so your default layout will be honored regardless of when you configure it.
+> Sienar configures its default value for `IComponentProvider.DefaultLayout` in the `SienarCmsBlazorPlugin` using the null-coalescing assignment operator (`??=`), so your default layout will be honored regardless of when you configure it.

 ## Overriding the appbar left and right content